The Istria nudist resorts have always been the most popular meeting points in central Europe for naturists all over the world.

 Istria nudist resorts in Umag

 Umag is a small town on the border between Croatia and Slovenia.
-Umag is only 40 km from Italy.
-There are two nudist resorts, both very close to the city center.
+Umag is only 40 km away from Italy (check all the ways to get from Italy to Croatia here).
+There are two naturis resorts here, both very close to the city center.